HaoNLe/FashionWebapp/kagglesetup.md

 3. cd into said directory <kbd>cd FashionWebapp/fashiondata</kbd>
 4. unzip the data <kbd>unzip fashionmnist.zip</kbd>
 5. Running <kbd>ls</kbd> should show the files unzipped.
+    * Note: read the file names and try to figure out what they each contain
 6. Now go ahead and delete the .zip file <kbd>rm fashionmnist.zip</kbd>
+7. <kbd>cd..</kbd> To go back up into the project directory.

 ## Unix Commands
 You'll be needing these in order to use your own datasets.